dpackaz/portfolio/README.md

 ## Description

 As the name states, this is the repository for my personal portfolio.
 This project has been built entirely with React, and is a single page application.
+Key projects that I have worked on are included in the Portfolio tab of this page, and will allow users to view more of my work.

 ## Table of Contents